anthonykeenan/corda-postgres-example/README.md

 Additionally, it demonstrates how to create a driver test using docker to run tests using a Postgres database.
 This can be useful to check that your database migrations will work on Postgres as sometimes there are discrepancies between how migrations run on H2 and Postgres.

-It also demonstrates how to use deploynodes to create a local network with postgres as a backing database.
+It also demonstrates how to use deploynodes to create a local network with Postgres as a backing database.

 ## Car Insurance -- QueryableState